Orange County Child Support Attorneys

 If children are a part of your divorce, regardless of whether you and your spouse are on amicable terms, a knowledgeable child support attorney is essential.
 Whether you are seeking support for basic needs like food, education, and medical expenses or you need to seek a reduction in support due to a change in your financial circumstance, Razai & Nefulda can help you.

 We work hard for you and your children to get the most positive and beneficial results.
-We know what steps to take, what paperwork and documentation is needed, and we know how difficult it can be to deal with these issues.
+We know what steps to take, what paperwork and documentation are needed, and we know how difficult it can be to deal with these issues.
 Our aim is to support you through this process.